neumannt/aoc24/README.md

 select (select count(*) from part1)  as part1, (select count(*) from results) as part2;
 ```

-Replace lines 2-9 with your individual input to solve the general case.
+Replace lines 2-9 with your input to solve the general case.

 ## Comments on Individual Days